miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] End Process

 ---
+### Q) What is the difference between a Click activity whose SimulateClick property is checked and another one with the same property unchecked?

+- [-] The activity with an enabled SimulateClick flag does not click the target element, it just simulates the action.
+- [o] The activity with the SimulateClick flag unchecked moves the mouse cursor over the target element, while the one with the flag set does not move the mouse cursor.
+- [-] There is no difference - both can be used in same scenarios.

+---
 ### Q) Which statement about the UiPath Robotic Enterprise Framework template is false?

 - [-] The​ ​framework​ ​is​ ​meant​ ​to​ ​be​ ​a​ ​template​ ​that​ ​helps​ ​the​ ​user​ ​design​ ​processes​.